-Students, employees, and visitors are strongly encouraged to report any criminal offense, suspected criminal activity, or other emergency to the Mississippi College Office of Public Safety.
+Students, faculty, and staff are strongly encouraged to report all crimes, emergencies, and safety issues to Mississippi College Office of Public Safety immediately.
+Safety Officers are primary responders to any emergency or criminal situation on campus.
 To report an emergency or crime, please call 601-925-3204 or 3204 from any campus telephone.
-Safety Officers are the primary responders to any emergency or criminal situation on campus.
 Please be prepared to provide your name, location, and telephone number.
 An operator will direct the appropriate response to your emergency.
-We encourage students and employees to store this number in their cell phone to use in case of needing a non-emergency service from Public Safety.